 - 3 rounds ready-to bake sugar cookie dough or 6 crushed graham crackers mixed with 1 tablespoon melted butter

-- 6 3/4 oz cream cheese 192 grams — softened
+- 6 ¾ oz cream cheese, softened (192 grams)

-- 3 tablespoons plus 1 teaspoon sugar 41 grams
+- 3 tablespoons plus 1 teaspoon sugar (41 grams)

-- 1 egg
+- 1 large egg

-- 1 egg yolk
+- 1 large egg yolk

-- 1/2 tablespoon lemon juice 7 ml
+- ½ tablespoon lemon juice

-- 1/2 tablespoon vanilla 7 ml
+- ½ tablespoon vanilla

-- 1/4 cup sour cream 50 grams
+- ¼ cup sour cream (50 grams)

-- 1 teaspoon sugar 5 ml
+- 1 teaspoon sugar

-- 1/4 teaspoon vanilla 1.25 ml
+- ¼ teaspoon vanilla

 - In a medium size bowl, beat cream cheese and sugar until well mixed.
 Add egg and egg yolk and stir until well mixed.
 Stir in lemon juice and vanilla.
-Pour this mixture over crust and place loaf pan into a larger square pan.
+Pour this mixture over crust and place loaf pan (or pans) into a larger square pan.